 Poetry and plays are, alas, the neglected child in my family of book reviews.
-As a former poet, of course, I read plenty of poems back in the day.
+As a former poet, of course, I once read plenty of poems back in the day.
 But I find as both a writer and a reader, my tastes have skewed toward prose.

 As for plays, I must admit that reading is an entirely different experience than sitting in a darkened theater and giving yourself over to the action on stage.